Fata Morgana Diaries #1 - Doors 1 to 3

 I like these two’s relationship a lot (initially)!
 The memory of her meeting with him in her hometown is especially sweet.
 It’s unclear from which French town Pauline is from, but I’m going to headcanon her as coming from Marseille (the biggest harbour on the Mediterranean coastline), though she could be from Normandy (Le Havre), or from Bordeaux.
 I initially didn’t realise or get the hint about her husband’s origins from the dress he offered Pauline, but was intrigued by his obsession with his homeland from the start.

 Pauline and Javi standing in dark woods.
-Pauline's internal narration: "Familiarity?
-I've never been to this country before.
-Everything I'm seeing is new to me.
-There's nothing at all for me to find familiar."
-Uh… Does Pauline reincarnate too?
+Pauline's internal narration: Uh… Does Pauline reincarnate too?
 Does she inherit memories somehow?

 Bestia being Yukimasa… is so, so painful to realise.
 What an horrible end for Pauline.
 So much tragic suffering, this is worse than door 1 for sure.